-For the three categories of customers the company has performed an analysis of debt collection based on historical data.
+For the three categories of customers the company has performed an analysis of debt collection based on historical data

-In determining the impairment as at 31 December 2020 and 31 December 2020 on the basis of the analyzed above historical data about the collection rate for each of the categories, the Company has developed a model for expected evolution of the receivables for each of the categories from "Current (not overdue)" to the category "Overdue by more than 300 days".
-In determining the impairment as at 31 December 2020 based on the thus obtained information the Company has applied discounting of the amounts for each of the categories (except the receivables over 3 years in the category "Overdue by over 300 days") as at the reporting date, applying a discount rate of 6.9% based on published data for interest rates for consumer credits in BGN for households in Bulgaria (2019- 7.4%).
+In determining the impairments as at 31 December 2021 and 31 December, based on the analyzed above historical data for the collection for each of the categories, the Company has developed a model of the expected evolution of the receivables for each of the categories under "Current" (not overdue) per age groups as per the tables below.
+In determining the impairment as at 31 December 2021, based on the so received data, the Company has applied discounting of the sums for each of the categories (without the receivables at the age over 3 years) as at the reporting date, and a discount rate has been applied based on the interest statistics of BNB for 2021 for the consumer credits in BGN for households in Bulgaria, and namely - the average annual percentage of 7.6%, and 2.7% has been used for the balances of the receivables from budget and commercial customers, which is the average percentage for credits for the non-financial corporations sector.
+For 2020, summarized and average weighted statistics of 6.9% total for credits for households and non-financial corporations has been used, which is no more available in BNB in the same format for 2021.